lynnel1/StratumFinder/README.md

 **A desktop tool for *Elite Dangerous* that helps you find systems with valuable exobiology (Stratum Tectonicas and many other species) that may still have a free First Footfall bonus.**

-It queries the [Spansh](https://spansh.co.uk) and [EDSM](https://www.edsm.net) databases, scores each candidate system by how likely the First Footfall is still unclaimed, builds an efficient travel route, and exports everything to CSV.
-It also tracks your collected samples and estimates your payout at Vista Genomics.
+It queries the Spansh and EDSM databases, scores each candidate system by how likely the First Footfall is still unclaimed, builds an efficient travel route, and exports everything to CSV.
+It also tracks your collected samples, estimates your payout at Vista Genomics, and predicts which species you'll find on each planet in real time as you scan the system.

 > First Footfall pays a **×5 bonus** on organic data.
 A single Stratum Tectonicas set is worth ~19M credits — or ~95M with First Footfall.
 This tool helps you find the systems where that bonus is most likely still available.